Some of our services have changed. Please see our services page for more details

 These measures should be appropriate to the size of the premises and the nature of the activities.

-You can find out more about your duties on the Scottish Fire Rescue Service site.
+You can find out more about your duties on the Scottish Fire and Rescue Service website.

 Fire risk assessment